spine/spine-rails/README.md

 # Spine-Rails

-Easily setup and use Spine.js with Rails 3.1.
+Easily setup and use [Spine](http://spinejs.com) with Rails 3.1.

 ## Rails 3.1 setup

-This gem requires the use of rails 3.1, coffeescript and the new rails asset pipeline provided by sprockets.
+This gem requires the use of [Rails 3.1](http://rubyonrails.org), [CoffeeScript](http://jashkenas.github.com/coffee-script/) and the new Rails asset pipeline provided by [Sprockets](http://getsprockets.org).

-This gem vendors the latest version of spine.js for Rails 3.1 and greater.
-The files will be added to the asset pipeline and available for you to use.
+This gem does two things:

+* Adds Spine to the asset pipeline, so you can easily require it in your applications: `//= require spine`

+* Adds some Spine generators, so you can easily create Spine Models, Views and Controllers.

 For versions of Rails less than 3.1, it only provides the generator to install JavaScript file into public directory.